 Google the term virtual reality, and you’ll bring up a range of articles about Oculus Rift in the mainstream media, from the BBC to The Independent.
 “Virtual reality isn’t just a gaming gimmick, it could improve empathy levels and even reduce racial bias”, a headline states in the latter publication.

 Media interest in virtual reality?
-A film about a man becoming pure energy in cyberspace?
+A movie about a man becoming pure energy in cyberspace?
 It really does feel like the early 90s again.
-And shortly before Transcendence, there's also Spike Jonze's Her, about a man who falls in love with a Siri-like computer operating system, while next year sees the release of Michael Mann's hacking-based action thriller, Cyber.
+And shortly before Transcendence, there’s also Spike Jonze’s Her, about a man who falls in love with a Siri-like computer operating system, while next year sees the release of Michael Mann’s hacking-based action thriller, Cyber.

 Once again, movies are exploring our fascinations and anxieties about technology.
 Because while graphics improve and devices become faster and more efficient, our human fears never really change.

-Transcendence is out on the 25th April in the UK.
+Transcendence is out on April 18th.